 MAF International Board

-Peter joined the MAFI Board in October 2010 and chairs the Finance Committee.
-He has been a member of the MAF Australia Board since 2002 in the role of treasurer.
-Peter works in the investment department of AustralianSuper; in this role, he is responsible for ensuring that the investment strategy of the Fund is implemented in an efficient and cost effective manner to obtain the best outcome for members.
+Peter joined the MAFI Board in October 2010 and was elected Board Chair in June 2019.
+He also previously served on the board of MAF Australia from 2002 to 2016.
+Peter works in the investment department of AustralianSuper.
+In this role, he is responsible for ensuring that the investment strategy of the fund is implemented in an efficient and cost effective manner to obtain the best outcome for members.
 Previously Peter has had various roles in the financial services sector where he has been responsible for the oversight of the operations for large pools of investment assets.
-Peter commenced his career as a Chartered Accountant.
+Peter commenced his career as a chartered accountant.

 Ralph joined the MAFI Board in June 2010 and serves on the Finance Committee and Safety Committee.
-He was a member and Chairman of the MAF South Africa Board for four years.
-Ralph works for the Corporate and Investment Banking Division of Standard Bank in South Africa.
-He currently forms part of the Project Finance team looking at financing large scale projects or assets specifically in Africa.
-Before this, he was with the Africa Regional Head Office of Barclays Bank.
-Ralph was also part of a management consulting team on the banking industry across southern Africa, specifically in the area of implementation of mergers and regulation.
+He was a member of the MAF South Africa Board and served as Chairman for four years.
+Ralph works for the Investment Banking Division of Standard Bank in South Africa.
+He is currently with the Mining, Energy and Infrastructure team, looking at financing large scale projects or assets specifically in Africa.
+Before this, Ralph was with the Africa Regional Head Office of Barclays Bank, and was also part of a management consulting team on the banking industry across southern Africa, specifically in the area of implementation of mergers and regulation.

 Ndaba joined the MAFI Board in September 2016.
-He serves as an Associate Pastor at the Rosebank Union Church in Johannesburg, South Africa and was recently inaugurated as the fourth President of the International College of Bible & Missions (ICBM) based in Roodepoort, South Africa.
-He is also the Chairman of the International Council of the World Evangelical Alliance (WEA).
-Ndaba has served as the President of the Association of Evangelicals in Africa (AEA), and was the Chairman of Biblica (formerly International Bible Society) Southern Africa, and a member of its Africa Advisory Council.
-He has participated in a number of forums addressing issues relating to social justice and ecclesiastical involvement.
+He is an ordained Baptist minister and serves as Associate Pastor at the Rosebank Union Church in Johannesburg, South Africa.
+Ndaba has served as Chairman of the International Council of the World Evangelical Alliance (WEA), President of the Association of Evangelicals in Africa (AEA), Chairman of Biblica (formerly International Bible Society) Southern Africa, and a member of its Africa Advisory Council.
+He has participated in a number of forums addressing issues relating to social justice and ecclesiastical involvement, and is currently a research fellow of the Olivet Institute for Global Strategic Studies with its base in San Francisco, US.

 Bill joined the MAFI Board in 2016.
 He has served on the MAF Canada Board since 2012.
 Bill is a seasoned oil and gas industry professional will more than 40 years of experience.
 He has held executive and senior management roles in North America and various other international locations.
 Prior to his retirement in 2011 Bill served as Chief Operating Officer, SE Asia and Lead Officer of Husky Energy, responsible for managing the company’s business activities in SE Asia, including operations, exploration, acquisition, new business development and commercial negotiations.
 Since retiring Bill has served on the boards of several North America and Asian energy company boards as well as Christian not-for-profit organisations.